-We talked to Matthew Streem, founder of Trend Evolution, about the print advertisement, and he had the following to say:-
+Matthew Streem, founder of Trend Evolution tells us about the print advertisement and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?